 Middlebury Police Log: Man cited for DUI

-MIDDLEBURY — Middlebury police cited Aman Deol, 22, of Middlebury for driving under the influence, following a traffic stop at the intersection of Court Street and Mary Hogan Drive on Oct.
-12.
+MIDDLEBURY — Middlebury police cited Harry Mayer, 24, of Bethlehem, Conn., for driving under the influence following a traffic stop on Route 7 South on July 10.

-Police said they measured Deol’s blood-alcohol content at 0.184 percent; the legal limit for driving is 0.08.
+Police said they measured Mayer’s blood-alcohol content at 0.153%, which is nearly twice the legal limit of 0.08%.

 In other action last week, Middlebury police: